 You know the trick of stealing a square of chocolate, invisibly, from a bar?
 Which is a tasty way of explaining how I recently cut nearly 10% of a novel, without changing a single thing about the story - the plot, character-in-action, dialogue, description - which actually mattered.
 The effect was like taking off a veil and earmuffs and plunging back into the story: everything was exactly the same, just infinitely more vivid.
 So, what got cut?
 Or, rather, what particular things got interrogated fiercely about how necessary they were, or weren't?

-More speech tags than you need, where you could just used physical action and proper layout to keep the reader straight.
+More speech tags than you need in dialogue, when you could just used physical action and proper layout to keep the reader straight.
 Which isn't to say that a well-placed he said in the middle of a line of dialogue, though not necessary in strict fact, doesn't sometimes shape the rhythm better.
 It may also provide just the right pause-of-thinking for the significance - the drama of character-in-action - to flower in the reader's consciousness.
 Your decision.

 More varieties of thought tag than you need.
 These are all part of what Janet Burroway, following John Gardner, calls "filtering" (that's my shiny new post on the topic) and though I don't think that's the best name for it, it is an absolutely crucial concept; I'm planning a full post on it soon, but meanwhile do follow that link, which explains the basics, and then come back here.
 And once you understand what filtering is, what might you do about it?
 We, the computer generation should be thankful: I did, one by one, a search for seemed, wondered, realised, remembered and thought - you'll have your own particular equivalents - and considered each one carefully.
 Yes, about 70% of them went, like filleting out the veins of fat in a piece of meat.
 But 30% of them stayed.
 Why?